Rogers: The Musical: "Save the City"

-Feige had kept in contact with composer Marc Shaiman ever since both met in an event promoting Mary Poppins Returns (2018) for the Academy of Motion Picture Arts and Sciences, and decided to enlist him for Hawkeye due to his Broadway credentials.
-Shaiman and Scott Wittman then wrote a musical number from the fictional musical entitled "Save the City", which Hollywood Records and Marvel Music released as a digital single on November 24, 2021, the day of the series' premiere.
-It is also included in the Hawkeye: Vol. 2 (Episodes 4–6) (Original Soundtrack) album.
-Shaiman and Wittman envision the song as the final number of the musical's first act.
+Feige, who had met composer Marc Shaiman at an event promoting Mary Poppins Returns (2018) for the Academy of Motion Picture Arts and Sciences, enlisted him for Hawkeye because of his Broadway credentials.
+Shaiman and Scott Wittman wrote "Save the City", envisioning it as the final number of the fictional musical's first act.
 At Marvel's suggestion, the song was set during the Battle of New York, as depicted in the film The Avengers (2012), which the composers agreed was a good moment to finish a musical's first act.
 Both immediately had the idea of New Yorkers requesting the Avengers' help, and wrote a verse and a chorus.
-While Shaiman normally sings while recording demos for his songs, he thought the difficult notes of "Save the City" would not allow him to do so, and so decided to invite Broadway veteran Adam Pascal.
+While Shaiman normally sings while recording demos for his songs, he thought the difficult notes of "Save the City" would not allow him to do so, so he reached out to Broadway performer Adam Pascal to sing on the demo; Ty Taylor was also included as the other main singer, with Rory Donovan singing Captain America's part.
 Wittman said the song tried to reflect New York City during the COVID-19 pandemic, "this kind of wishing that maybe the Avengers would come and take COVID away".
-He also added that it had to serve two purposes; be entertaining and make Barton feel uncomfortable.
-"Save the City" was recorded before the stage performance was filmed in Atlanta, as COVID restrictions prevented the performers other than Pascal and Ty Taylor from traveling along.
+He also added that it had to serve two purposes: be entertaining and make Barton feel uncomfortable.
+"Save the City" was recorded before the stage performance was filmed in Atlanta, as COVID restrictions prevented the performers other than Pascal and Taylor from traveling to be a part of the filming.

 A portion of "Save the City" is shown in "Never Meet Your Heroes", the first episode of Hawkeye.
-After numerous references to Rogers: The Musical in subsequent episodes, "Save of City" is shown in full during the mid-credits scene of "So This Is Christmas?", the series finale.
+After numerous references to Rogers: The Musical in subsequent episodes, "Save the City" is shown in full during the mid-credits scene of "So This Is Christmas?", the series finale.
+Thomas had been unaware of the full performance's inclusion, since it was not the initial plan to include it, and was "slightly conflicted about" its inclusion given he had felt the credits slot was being reserved for a scene to tease another MCU project, but understood it ended up being "a fun release at the end, and a nice way to send people off".
+Hollywood Records and Marvel Music released "Save the City" as a digital single on November 24, 2021, the day of the series' premiere, with it also included on the Hawkeye: Vol. 2 (Episodes 4–6) (Original Soundtrack) album that released on December 22, 2021.

 The cast of the performance includes Pascal and Taylor as the two leads, Tom Feeney as Rogers, Aaron Nedrick as Tony Stark / Iron Man, Jason Scott McDonald as Thor, Harris Turner as Bruce Banner / Hulk, Meghan Manning as Romanoff, Avery Gillham as Barton, Jordan Chin as Loki, Nico DeJesus as Lang, and several extras as Chitauri warriors.
 Other performers include Rory Donovan, Derek Klena, Bonnie Milligan, Christopher Sieber, and Shayna Steele.
 Fra Fee, who portrays Kazimierz "Kazi" Kazimierczak in the series, was disappointed that he could not participate in the musical's production.